-Most employees in the Company, including named executive officers, are eligible to participate in the Company's retirement benefit programs.
-Benefits under these basic plans are determined on the basis of base salary only, exclusive of all bonuses, deferred compensation and other forms of remuneration.
-The Company also maintains 401(k) savings plans in which most employees are eligible to participate.
+Most employees in the Company, including named executive officers, are eligible to participate in the Company's qualified defined contribution 401(k) and defined benefit retirement programs.
+Benefits under these plans are determined on the basis of base salary only, exclusive of all bonuses, deferred compensation and other forms of remuneration.

-Corporate employees hired on or after September 1, 2009, are entitled to participate in the "cash balance" retirement program.
-Corporate employees hired prior to September 1, 2009, including all named executive officers who are vested and who begin to take their pension benefit at age 65 or whose age and years of service when added together equal 90, receive an annual pension equal to 1.75% of their highest average 60-month compensation annualized up to the limits permitted by the Internal Revenue Code, minus Social Security covered compensation multiplied by the appropriate Social Security offset percentage, multiplied by the number of years of credited service under The TWPC Retirement Benefits Schedule (which was limited to 30 years until the plan was amended in 2011 to recognize credited service in excess of 30 years).
-An annual cash pension supplement is also provided to assist in payment of retiree medical coverage equal to \$200 multiplied by the number of years of credited service under The TWPC Retirement Benefits Schedule.
+Eligible Corporate employees hired on or after September 1, 2009, participate in the Cash Balance Retirement Program ("CBRP").
+Eligible Corporate employees who were actively employed on or after August 1, 2012, also participate in the Secure Retirement Account ("SRA").
+Both the CBRP and the SRA are defined benefit programs in which participant account balances grow through quarterly pay-based credits and quarterly interest credits.
+Corporate employees hired prior to September 1, 2009, including all named executive officers who are vested and who begin to take their pension benefit at age 65 or whose age and years of service when added together equal 90, receive an annual pension equal to 1.75% of their highest average 60-month base salary annualized up to the limits permitted by the Internal Revenue Code, minus Social Security-covered compensation multiplied by the appropriate Social Security offset percentage, multiplied by the number of years of credited service under the Graham Holdings Retirement Benefits Schedule.
+An annual cash pension supplement is also provided to assist in payment of retiree medical coverage equal to \$200 multiplied by the number of years of credited service under the Graham Holdings Retirement Benefits Schedule.
 An additional cash pension supplement of \$3,000 per year is provided to participants who retire and commence benefit payment at or after age 55, but prior to age 65, and who had ten years of vesting service at retirement.
 The pre-age 65 supplement is discontinued when the retiree qualifies for Medicare (the month prior to the 65th birthday).